penk/penkesu/README.md

 ## The Assembly

-1. Glue two hinges to the chassis (my 3D printer is not accurate enough to print a fully functional hinge lock, so I simply glued them with 5 minute epoxy)
+1. Glue two hinges to the chassis (my 3D printer is not accurate enough to print a functional hinge lock, so I simply glued them with 5 minute epoxy)

   ![](gallery/penkesu.computer-assembly-hinge.jpg)